iamvetle/Blogg/PROGRESS.md

 ### How to API

+- [ ] Make a ***common method*** for POST, GET, DELETE, PATCH that the composables can use - this is so I can use a different api fetch later if I would want to do that.
 - [x] Take all of the **API fetching on the page level**
 - [ ] use a method to access and save to local storage easoer
 - [ ] make get(crud) composables to use a common library that is of a composable, so if I want to change from 'axios' to something else, it'll be easy
+- [ ] Maybe move the api logic to the store?

 - When i am retrieving tokens from **LocalStorage**, all of my fetching becomes on the client side.
   - The means *initial load* can be very slow